Exabyte-io/made/README.md

 3. `tools` directory contains helper functions that act on one or more classes and include an external parameter.
 Functions that use class data without any external parameters should be implemented inside the class.
 For example, `basis.clone()` is implemented in `Basis`, but basis repetition is implemented as a tool in the correspondingly named function ([tools/basis.js#repeat](src/tools/basis.js)) because the repetion requires a parameter external to basis - number of repetitions in 3 spatial dimensions.

-4. `parsers` directory contains the parsers to- and from- ESSE format mentioned in 1.
+4. [Deprecated, use mat3ra-parsers or @mat3ra/parsers] `parsers` directory contains the parsers to- and from- ESSE format mentioned in 1.
 All functionality related to external data conversion is contained in this directory.

-### TODO list
+### 4.2.
+TODO list

-Desirable features for implementation:
+[Outdated] Desirable features for implementation:

 - identify primitive / conventional structures
 - support for molecular geometries